vincent38/ftpserver/README.md

 ## How to build ?

 Just do make on a Linux-based OS.
-(Windows unsupported)
+(Windows unsupported, WSL unsure, WSL 2 should be fine but not tested for now)

 ## How to use it ?